-To keep the outboard motor in the tilted up position, lock the tilt support lever to the clamp bracket.
+To keep the outboard motor in the tilted up position, push the tilt support knob under the swivel bracket.

 Top cowling lock lever(s) (turn type)

 To remove the engine top cowling, turn the lock lever(s) and lift off the cowling.
 When installing the cowling, check to be sure it fits properly in the rubber seal.
 Then lock the cowling again by returning the lever(s) to the lock position.